 What purpose does any of this serve if he moves out—doesn’t that get you further away from your goal?

 When he is asked to move out, a major shift in his thinking will occur.
 He will look at the other woman and blame her for what happened.
-He will start to look at her in a critical light and wonder if she was worth it.
+He’ll start to look at her in a critical light and wonder if she was worth it.
 He will pull away from her.

 When he starts being less attentive to the other woman, her nasty side will likely rear its ugly head.
 The other woman will begin to act clingy, become demanding, and require more of him.
 She will give him ultimatums and order him to make choices he doesn’t want to make.